rust-lang/cargo/src/doc/build-script.md

   of the directory itself (which corresponds to some types of changes within the directory, depending on platform) will trigger a rebuild.
 To request a re-run on any changes within an entire directory, print a line for the directory and another line for everything inside it, recursively.)
+  Note that if the build script itself (or one of its dependencies) changes, then it's rebuilt and rerun unconditionally, so `cargo:rerun-if-changed=build.rs` is almost always redundant (unless you want to ignore changes in all other files except for `build.rs`).

-* `warning` is a message that will be printed to the main console after a build script has finished running.
+* `warning=MESSAGE` is a message that will be printed to the main console after a build script has finished running.
 Warnings are only shown for path dependencies (that is, those you're working on locally), so for example warnings printed out in crates.io crates are not emitted by default.

 Any other element is a user-defined metadata that will be passed to dependents.
 More information about this can be found in the [`links`][links]